a7u7a/meshtastic-rpi/README.md

 ## Configure the node

 Set the regulatory region first.
-Modern firmware generates its new keypair when the region is configured.
+The firmware generates a new keypair when the region is configured.
 The node may reboot and temporarily disconnect.
 Using wait here to give some buffer time before disconnecting to avoid write errors.
 Not exactly sure why, but seems to help.

 ```bash
 meshtastic --set lora.region EU_868 --wait-to-disconnect 20